fkemp/union_membership/pages/essay-01.md

 # Union Membership in the United States: Beginning of the 20th Century to WWII

+{% include feature/line-chart.html data="party-platforms-1900-1944-all" topic=" economic reform" %}
+Economic reform has been and continues to be one of the major desires of the labor movement.
+Observing how often this came up in party platforms, and who mentioned it gives us greater insight into the political influence of the labor movement, and the response from the political community.
 ## Introduction

 The labor movement has been an important fascet of American counterculture.
 It opposed the increased industrialization of the country, and advocated for greater control of industries by the laborers themselves.